-The Master in Development Studies is composed of a number of different courses, including introductory courses, courses linked to the specialization tracks, Free Electives, professional skills courses, and a thesis:
+The Master in Development Studies is composed of a number of different courses, including compulsory courses and compulsory courses by choice, courses offered as part of the specialisation tracks, free electives, professional skills courses, and a Master thesis.

-This course focuses on how the issues of poverty and inequality have been conceptualized in debates on development, particularly from sociological and legal perspectives.
-The course content begins with analyzing traditional views of poverty and inequality as a consequence of underdevelopment from the perspectives of sociology and international law.
-The course further discusses challenges to these traditional views, covering new understandings of poverty and inequality.
-For example, it will cover the ethnic, gender and political dimensions; the concept of global inequality; issues related to the environment; and human rights.
-The objective of the course is to enable students to critically examine different theoretical perspectives and develop possible policy solutions.
+This course focuses on how issues of poverty and inequality have been conceptualized in debates on development, particularly from sociological and legal perspectives.
+The course content will depart from traditional views – both from sociology and international law – of poverty and inequality as a consequence of underdevelopment.
+The course will then identify and discuss challenges to these traditional views, covering new understandings of poverty and inequality (e.g. ethnic, gender, and political), the concept of global inequality, and issues related to environment, and human rights.
+The objective of the course is to be able to critically examine different theoretical perspectives and possible policy solutions.

-Please visit our separate page on the Specializations Tracks.
+Please visit the page on the Specialisations Tracks here.

-Please read the Guidelines for Master Dissertations for more information about the thesis.
+Please read the Guidelines for Master Dissertations, and the more specific ones for MINT Dissertations for more information about the thesis.